dfarone02/Data-Science-Job-Salaries/README.md

 Multiple Output Classification (using Random Forest)
 -----------------------------------------------------
-This approach to classification is based off a Random Forest model, and functions almost exactly like a Random Forest model like the one below.
+This approach to classification is based off a Random Forest model, and functions almost exactly like a Random Forest model like this one:

 ![image](https://user-images.githubusercontent.com/97635420/228935501-d3c6897f-939a-488d-a93f-f5567aea787f.png)